Cycle9898/Basic_Recipe/README.md

-# Basic recipe
+# Basic Recipe

-Basic recipe is a website, without global styling or theme, written in PHP.
+Basic Recipe is a website, without global styling or theme, written in PHP.

+The goal of this project is to learn PHP.

 You can post, modify or delete your own recipe.